shoumik123majumdar/MetaMosaic/README.md

-# MetaMosaic: Automated Metadata Generator for Digital Images
+# AI for Digital Collections: Automated Metadata Generator for Digital Images

-MetaMosaic is a research-focused repository aimed at processing undigitized images from the Digital Repository at Northeastern University.
-This project leverages Google Gemini's computer vision and large language model (LLM) capabilities to generate titles, abstracts, and subjects for images, contributing to the metadata used in library archives.
+This is a research-focused repository aimed at processing undigitized images from the Digital Repository at Northeastern University.
+This project leverages multi-model models (Google Gemini, Claude Sonnet/Opus) and their computer vision (VLM) and large language model (LLM) capabilities to generate key metadata (ie: titles, abstracts, and subjects) for images, contributing to Northeastern's Digital Repository Archives.

 This project is currently in the research phase but is planned for future integration into the Northeastern Digital Repository Services pipeline.